-Inspired by the real-world observation of policy-car swerving on the freeway in Figure~\ref{fig:swerving} and the footage in \cite{Carpenter2025video}, we introduce an SD-JAD problem as follows.
+Inspired by the real-world observation of police-car swerving on a freeway, as shown in Figure~\ref{fig:swerving} and in the footage \cite{Carpenter2025video}, we introduce the SD-JAD problem as follows.

-\begin{adjustwidth}{6mm}{6mm} \begin{definition} \\ It is a freeway traffic control problem in which only a single dedicated vehicle is employed to suppress the propagation of an upcoming isolated stop-and-go wave.
-The dedicated vehicle merges into the traffic stream from a fixed location (e.g., freeway shoulder or on-ramp), and both the dispatch decision and the detailed driving plan are determined solely based on information from a pair of detectors at upstream and downstream. \end{definition} \end{adjustwidth} Note that the targeted stop-and-go wave is an isolated wave with high-density free-flow conditions both upstream and downstream.
-Such waves may originate from disturbances under high traffic density.
-Many existing variable speed limit (VSL) strategies, such as the well-known SPECIALIST \cite{VSL2008,VSL2010}, are designed to address these types of waves \cite{He2025}.
-In contrast, the proposed strategy does not aim to resolve periodic stop-and-go waves associated with a fixed-location bottleneck.
-Many existing JAD studies seem not carefully clarify this.
+\begin{adjustwidth}{6mm}{6mm} \begin{definition} \\ It is a freeway traffic control problem in which only a single dedicated vehicle is employed to suppress the propagation of an incoming isolated stop-and-go wave.
+The dedicated vehicle merges into the traffic stream from a fixed location (e.g., freeway shoulder or on-ramp), and both the dispatch decision and the detailed driving plan are determined solely based on information from a pair of detectors located upstream and downstream. \end{definition} \end{adjustwidth} Note that the targeted wave is an {\bf isolated stop-and-go wave}, characterized by high-density free-flow conditions both upstream and downstream, such as the so-called phantom traffic jam.
+Such waves may originate from disturbances under high traffic demand.
+Many existing variable speed limit (VSL) strategies, such as the well-known SPECIALIST \cite{VSL2008,VSL2010}, are designed to address such types of waves \cite{He2025}.
+In contrast, the proposed strategy does not aim to resolve {\bf periodic stop-and-go waves} associated with fixed-location bottlenecks.
+However, many existing JAD studies do not explicitly clarify this distinction.

-Figure \ref{fig:problem} describes the problem, in which $x_A$ denotes the location of the stand-by dedicated vehicle for JAD; $x_{\mathrm d}$ and $x_{\mathrm u}$ are the locations of the downstream and upstream detectors, respectively; $w$ denotes the stop-and-go wave speed; $v_{\mathrm t}$ and $v^*$ are the car-following speed and the pre-determined JAD speed of the JAD vehicle, respectively.
+Figure~\ref{fig:problem} describes the problem, in which $x_A$ denotes the location of the standby dedicated vehicle for JAD; $x_{\mathrm d}$ and $x_{\mathrm u}$ denote the locations of the downstream and upstream detectors, respectively; $w$ denotes the stop-and-go wave speed; and $v_{\mathrm t}$ and $v^*$ denote the car-following speed and the pre-determined JAD speed of the dedicated vehicle, respectively.